dethcrypto/TypeChain/README.md

 ### Your own target

 This might be useful when you're creating a library for users of your smartcontract and you don't want to lock yourself into any API provided by Web3 access providing library.
 You can generate basically any code (even for different languages than TypeScript!) that based on smartcontract's ABI.

+## Migration guide

+For users of 0.x.x versions: the only breaking change is extraction of targets for separate packages so now you need to install `typechain-target-${name}` for each target.

 ## FAQ 🤔